versioneye/ops_contrib/README.md

 Now the VersionEye web app should be available on port 80.

+## SSL

+By default the web application is running on port 8080 and the API on port 9090.
+Any webserver can be used as proxy for those ports and any webserver in front of it can be used for SSL termination.
+By default we are using Nginx for this job.
 Here is described how to setup [Nginx with SSL certificates from letsencrypt](https://github.com/versioneye/ops_contrib/blob/master/letsencrypt.md).

 Here are some [Ansible playbooks](https://github.com/versioneye/ops_contrib/tree/master/nginx/ansible)